Buffalo Wild Wings Smashed Burgers

 Bacon Hatch Chile Burger

 The Bacon Hatch Chile Burger did not disappoint.
 It is an exceptional burger.
-By that, I mean this is the type of burger that dreams are made of, the kind that drive to get and build your lunch around.
+By that, I mean this is the type of burger that dreams are made of, the kind that drives you to order and build your lunch around.

 The Bacon Hatch Chile Burger exceeded all of my expectations.
 It is up in the top 1% of the burgers I’ve enjoyed in the last couple of years.

-It’s not only the quality ingredients (American cheese, bacon, grilled onions, pickled Fresno chile peppers, Young Guns Hatch chile peppers, & Hatch chile aioli) but how they’re layered.
-Buffalo Wild Wings nailed it.
+It’s not only the quality ingredients (American cheese, bacon, grilled onions, pickled Fresno chile peppers, Young Guns Hatch chile peppers, and Hatch chile aioli on a challah bun) but how they’re layered.
+Buffalo Wild Wings nailed it on this one.

 Ed enjoyed it so much that he ate another one yesterday.
 I’m not sure if the picture he texted me was to rub it in or issue a challenge.
 There’s no need to challenge; I will return for another Bacon Hatch Chile Burger.